Simplemux/simplemux/documentation/scenarios.md

 $ ip route add default via 192.168.100.5 table 3
 ```

-If you show the routes of table 3
+If you show the routes of table `3`, you will see this:
 ```
 $ ip route show table 3
 default via 192.168.100.5 dev tun0